WH-HuanWang/WH-HuanWang.github.io/index.md

 * Zhiliang Liu, <b>Huan Wang</b>, Dandan Peng, Yijia Hao, Junhao Zhang, The rolling bearing fault diagnosis method based on multi-branch multi-scale convolution neural network.
 Number: 201910886575.0.
 Application date: 2019/10.
 * Zhiliang Liu, <b>Huan Wang</b>, Dandan Peng, Yijia Hao, Junhao Zhang, The Rotating machinery fault diagnosis method based on multi-attention convolutional neural network.
 Application Number: 201910932922.9.
 Application date: 2019/10.

 ## Honors & Awards
 * * *
+* Excellent university graduate of sichuan province (四川省优秀大学毕业生), 2020
+* National Scholarship for Postgraduates (硕士研究生国家奖学金), 2020
+* First Prize of Academic Scholarship, University of Electronic Science and Technology of China, 2020
+* Second Prize of Academic Scholarship, University of Electronic Science and Technology of China, 2019
+* Second Prize of Academic Scholarship, University of Electronic Science and Technology of China, 2018
 * 2nd Runner up in the automatic structure segmentation for radiotherapy planing challenge 2019
 * Third Prize in the challenge on segmentation of bladder MRI images in the 3rd International Symposium on Image Computing and Digital Medicine (ISICDM) 2019
-* Second Prize of Academic Scholarship, University of Electronic Science and Technology of China, 2019
-* Second Prize of Academic Scholarship, University of Electronic Science and Technology of China, 2018